ember-animation/ember-animated/tests/dummy/app/templates/docs/transitions.md

 # Transitions

 Transitions connect each sprite to a motion.
-A transition is a way to tell a category of sprites (`kept`, `removed`, `sent`, etc) how to animate from one state to another.
-For example, a transition might assign the `fade` motion to all `insertedSprites` so that each time an `insertedSprite` is added to a list, it fades into the list as that sprite moves from its initial to its final destination.
+A transition is a way to tell a category of sprites (`insertedSprites`, `keptSprites`, `removedSprites`, etc) how to animate from one state to another.
+For example, a transition might assign the `fade` motion to all `insertedSprites` so that each time a sprite is added to a list, it fades into the list as that sprite moves from its initial to its final destination.
 Transitions run every time the state of a sprite changes, therefore they must be implemented as generator functions.
 This also means that transitions are async and interruptable, so the state of a sprite can be changed during a transition.
 Ember concurrency is used to support interruptions.

 `fade` and `moveOver` are built in transitions.
 To use the built in transitions, you simply import `fade` or `moveOver` and then pass them into your template.